-Paleo Egg Drop Soup is a hearty soup that is quick and easy to make.
-It is budget-friendly and packed with protein and flavor.
-Enjoy your favorite takeout at home!
+Egg Drop Soup is a hearty, simple soup that is quick and easy to make.
+It is budget-friendly, packed with protein, and loaded with flavor.
+Enjoy your favorite soup in no time by making takeout at home!

 Why Make Egg Drop Soup at Home?